amparoamparo/nc-board-game-reviews/README.md

 ![Screenshot - Desktop](public/assets/screenshot.png)

-NC Board Game Reviews is a community for board game lovers, where they come together to review board games and interact with each other.
+NC Board Game Reviews is a community-driven platform for board game lovers, where they come together to review board games and interact with each other.

-I built this project as part of an immersive full-stack coding bootcamp.
-I also built the API from scract, [check it out here](https://github.com/amparoamparo/nc-board-game-reviews-api).
+I built this responsive website as part of an immersive full-stack coding bootcamp.
+I also built the API it uses from scratch, [check it out here](https://github.com/amparoamparo/nc-board-game-reviews-api).

 Without signing in, users can: